COP27: a Conference of the Parties focusing on international solidarity

 COP27 was held in Egypt, from 6 to 18 November 2022.
-While the aim of COP26 in Glasgow was to raise global ambition, in particular regarding the reduction of greenhouse gas emissions, the United Nations Synthesis Report indicates that the States’ commitments are not yet sufficient.
-COP27 must therefore be a conference to deepen ambitions and implementation, in order to maintain the possibility of limiting global warming to 1.5°C. As it is being held in Africa, this meeting of the Conference of the Parties should also reflect solidarity and cooperation between developed and developing countries.
+While COP26 in Glasgow aimed to increase global ambitions in terms of reducing greenhouse gas emissions, COP27 deepened ambitions and implemented action in order to retain the possibility of limiting global warming to 1.5°C. COP27, which was held in Africa, was also that of solidarity and cooperation between developed and developing countries.

-The conclusions of Volumes I to III of the Sixth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) indicate that the rising of the average global temperature is clear, it is accelerating and the signs of warming that have been observed are almost entirely due to human activity.
-This high-speed global warming increases threats to international prosperity and security.
+The conclusions of the Sixth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) indicate that the rising of the average global temperature is accelerating and the signs of warming that have been observed are almost entirely due to human activity.
+This high-speed global warming increases threats to our international prosperity and security.
 Rising sea levels, more intense and frequent extreme weather events, falling agricultural yields and the proliferation of pathogens are described by the IPCC as direct consequences of climate change.

-The energy crisis exacerbated by the war in Ukraine led to the adoption of the RePower EU strategy, which aims to strengthen the EU’s energy independence while accelerating its energy transition schedule.
+The energy crisis exacerbated by the war in Ukraine led to the adoption of the REPowerEU strategy, which aims to strengthen the EU’s energy independence while accelerating its energy transition schedule.